 Around 2003, they became inactive.
 The group reunited in late 2018 for a December 6 performance at the Casbah, as well as two shows in 2019, one of the Casbah 30-year anniversary shows and for La Escalera Fest OCHO.
 A new video was produced in 2020, "Blue Ruin," from their 2000 album B-Sides, Rarities and Out-Takes.

 A digital 7-inch debuted in summer 2021 featuring the band's first new music in around 20 years, Always Waiting in the Wrong Line, featuring two tracks, "Bumped" and "Broken People."
 According to Mark MacBride, "Always Waiting in the Wrong Line means, I guess it refers to the regret of putting more time than one should into futile relationships, jobs, whatever.
 Or queuing up, half asleep, at the wrong gate at the San Diego International Airport and almost missing an important flight.
 You choose."

 The songs were recorded remotely during the 2020 - 2021 Covid-19 pandemic.
-A full-length was released later that summer via Silver Girl Records.
+The Way You Shatter EP was released later that summer via Silver Girl Records.
 The drums were tracked at Thunderdome Studios in Sacramento, while the bass was recorded at local Emerald Palms Studios.